scriniariii/CTF-Write-Ups/TryHackMe/Kenobi/Kenobi - CTF Write-Up.md

   </code>
 </pre>
 <br><br>
 I visited the website, but found nothing.
-I tried Gobuster to see if there was anything useful, but no luck.
+I tried Gobuster to see if there was anything useful, but i had no luck.

 <pre><code>
 ~> gobuster dir -u http://10.10.161.115/ -w /SecLists/Discovery/Web-Content/directory-list-2.3-medium.txt -t 50 | tee kenobi\ gobuster